Sellam Amezian: Life in exile

 After the crush of the Rif Revolt, Sellam Amezian sought initially refuge in Spain before leaving for Egypt then Iraq.
-He remained in Iraq until 1994 before moving to the Netherlands, where he lived until passing away on 9 September 1995.
+He remained in Iraq until 1994 before moving to the Netherlands, where he lived until dying on 9 September 1995.
 He was later buried in his hometown of Beni Boukhlef in Morocco.

 One of his sons, Mohammed Amezian is a journalist, and worked with Radio Netherlands Worldwide from 2008 to 2017.